NetFabric/NetFabric.Hyperlinq/README.md

 This implementation favors performance and reduction of heap allocations, in detriment of assembly binary size (lots of overloads).

-No dynamic code generation is used so it's ahead-of-time (AOT) compatible.

 ## Usage (3.0 and above)

 1. Add the *NetFabric.Hyperlinq* [NuGet package](https://www.nuget.org/packages/NetFabric.Hyperlinq/) to your project.